If you’re trying to figure out how to get more connections on LinkedIn, you’re not alone.

 When you first joined LinkedIn, any search you did may not have given you a total of 1,000 results, but as you grow your network, you will realize why some people pay to get more results and access more search filters that LinkedIn Premium provides.

 A good example is way back when when I was looking for people in the Staffing and Recruiting industry (headhunters, etc.) who might be working in my field of specialty at the time (IPTV).
 I would enter the keyword IPTV and select the Staffing and Recruiting industry and voila!
 I would get 70+ people that popped up.
 One month later, after increasing the number of LinkedIn connections I had, the number increased to 90+.

 This is a simple case study to illustrate the fact that the larger your LinkedIn network, the more you will find and be found.
 A side point is that your search results will always change as your network grows, so make sure you do regular searches for finding people that are important to you and do not get frustrated if nothing shows up on your first search.

-Now that we know why it is important to grow our network, let’s look at some of the common ways we can achieve this.
+Now that we know why it is important to grow our network, let’s look at some of the common ways of how to get more connections on LinkedIn.
 There are two types of ways to achieve this:

 1. Invite Co-Workers from Past and Present Companies

 This sounds very simple and indeed is.
 LinkedIn offers ways for you to easily find people from your past companies that are LinkedIn members.
 You can then connect up without knowing their E-Mail address.
-This is really the reason why most people are on LinkedIn and how LinkedIn began to develop, to find old colleagues.
+This is really the reason why most people are on LinkedIn and how LinkedIn began to develop, to help you find old colleagues.

 2. Invite Classmates from Present and Past Schools